Paperized/CoolScrapeAPI/README.md

 # DataNotifier
-**DataNotifier** is a backend software designed to scrape supported web pages, retrieve data, and deliver it through various channels, including webhooks, sockets, or plain HTTP GET calls.
+**DataNotifier** is a backend software designed to scrape supported web pages, retrieve data, and deliver it through various channels, including webhooks, sockets, or plain HTTP GET calls. [how to add new scrape procedures](#how-to)

 ## Key Features
 - Scheduled Data Monitoring: The core functionality of DataNotifier revolves around a Scheduler that monitors specific data on web pages using a **trackingId**.
 This ID replicates the initial call, enabling the detection of any changes in the response.
 When a change is detected, DataNotifier promptly notifies the caller.